simonellistonball/cloudbreak-hcp/README.md

 Run `blueprint.sh` to upload the default blueprint for HCP.

+Run `recipes.sh` to upload the receipe scripts used.

 Run `python cluster.py --name NAME_YOUR_CLUSTER` to deploy an HCP cluster, then log in to cloudbreak and watch it go.

 ## Options